Housing

 Settlements

 Figures for the end of 2017 estimate that over 620,000 Israeli citizens live in settlements in the West Bank, including East Jerusalem.
 There has been a significant increase in the settler population since 2000.
 Most of the international community holds that these settlements violates Article 49 of the Fourth Geneva Convention which does not allow an occupying power to transfer any of its population into occupied land.
-The United Nations has repeatedly called for the Israeli government to stop building these settlements, for instance in UN resolution 2334, as recently as 2016.

 ‘In contrast to the restrictive planning for Palestinian communities, Israeli settlements – all of which are located in Area C – are allocated vast tracts of land, drawn up detailed plans, connected to advanced infrastructure, and the authorities turn a blind eye to illegal construction in them.’